bradjones1/cdn/README.txt

 - Basic mode: any Origin Pull CDN.
 - Advanced mode: any Origin Pull CDN and any push CDN that supports FTP.
   Support for other transfer protocols is welcomed and encouraged: your patches are welcome!
-Amazon S3, Amazon CloudFront and Mosso CloudFiles are also supported.
+Amazon S3, Amazon CloudFront and Rackspace CloudFiles are also supported.

 Installation